 The ESP will insure that all mail is delivered to the Client’s recipient list within 60 seconds of the time that the Client queues it.

 Now, that seems to make some sense.
-The client thinks that the mail they are sending is important, both to them and perhaps to the recipient.
-Because of this, they want to see it delivered promptly.
+The client obviously thinks that the mail they are sending is important, both to them and perhaps to the recipient.
+Because of this, they want to see it delivered in a timely manner.

 For some mail, this even makes sense.
-For instance, Woot.com has some time-sensitive deals on its site.
-It makes sense that it would want to see its mail delivered well before the deal expires.
+For instance, Woot.com has some time-sensitive deals on their site.
+It makes sense that they would want to see their mail delivered well before the deal expires.

 As we have been mentioning on previous days, there are lots of things that can go wrong.
 Not everything will mean that a message can never be delivered, but it may mean that it cannot be delivered in the next minute, hour, or even day.
 Things along this line would include:

-- Mail servers are down.
-The connection cannot go through from time to time because the mail server receiving the email is not receiving any email.
+- Mail servers being down.
+From time to time, the connection cannot go through because the mail server which is receiving the email is not receiving any email.

 - Poor reputation.
 If a sender has a poor reputation, their messages may be blocked, but they could also get deferred for a period of time, perhaps even until off-peak hours for the receiving server.